iRNA-COSI/APAeval/summary_workflows/README.md

 Update the corresponding `requirements.txt`, `constraints.txt` and `Dockerfile` for installation of additional packages, if applicable.
 ### 4. Consolidation
 You can set visualization types in [`manage_assessment_data.py`][assess-py].
-The current python scripts have been copied from https://github.com/inab/TCGA_benchmarking_dockers, and only support 2D plots with x and y axes.
+The current python scripts have been copied from https://github.com/inab/TCGA_benchmarking_dockers, and only support 2D plots with x and y axes, as well as barplots.

 ### 5. Adapt `nextflow.config`
 Here you'll adjust the docker container names, as well as input, participant and challenge names for *each tool and each challenge*.